 “I think it’s important to get your partner involved with the baby’s care as soon as possible.
 Especially if they aren’t too comfortable or experienced with babies.
 That way you can feel good about letting them help out and give you breaks.”
 Krissy from B-Inspired Mama

+What would you add?
 What are your best tips for surviving the first weeks with a newborn?
 Join the conversation in the comments below!